Some interesting articles about Steadicams

 Another thing to consider is that you are asking the actors to perform

-in a long unbroken take, which can be very demanding, although some actors
+in a long unbroken take, which can be very demanding, although some

 As a Steadicam operator you are, or should be, very much involved at